pantaluna/esp32-mjd-starter-kit/Projects/esp32_scd30_sensor_readings_using_lib/components/mjd_ssd1306/README.md

-# ESP-IDF MJD SSD1306 Component
+# ESP-IDF MJD SSD1306 OLED Component

 This is a component for the ESP-IDF software framework of the ESP32 hardware from Espressif.

-This component is developed for **the popular 128x32 and 128x64 OLED displays which are based on the SSD1306 OLED Driver IC**.
+This component is developed for **the popular OLED 128x32 and OLED 128x64 displays which are based on the SSD1306 OLED Driver IC**.
+The **data protocol is I2C** (not SPI).

 **The main purpose is to make it easy to display short debug text messages and status text information on the OLED screen.**

-The font is Courier Regular 12px and each line is 16px high.
 You can write up to 2 lines on a 128x32 display and up to 4 lines on a 128x64 display.

 The API supports:

 - 128x32 and 128x64 OLED monochrome displays based on the SSD1306 IC.
 - Writing a string to a specific line on the display (the screen is cleared when writing the line#1).
-You can write up to 2 lines to a 128x32 OLED display.
-You can write up to 4 lines to a 128x64 OLED display.
+You can write **up to 2 lines of 13 characters to a 128x32 OLED display**.
+You can write **up to 4 lines of 13 characters to a 128x64 OLED display**.
 - Clearing the screen.

 If you need more functionality then feel free to use the U8G2 component directly.